The Pros and Cons of Having Your Manufacturer Source the Components in Your PCB Design

 As our product became more successful, we started scaling up production.
 Just as we thought we were living the “American Dream” our sensor systems started going down and chaos ensued.
 We spent thousands of dollars replacing the PCBs in those systems, only to find out that most had failed from dead batteries.
 This led to us questioning whether something on the board was draining the batteries.
 After spending many late nights cuddled up with our multimeters, we discovered that an integrated (IC) on one batch of boards was drawing a quiescent current almost 100 times higher than specified.
 The batteries were dropping like flies.
 As it turns out, the IC was a counterfeit piece, and we spent weeks reworking the boards in-house to replace the bad component.

 As a result of this experience, we moved over to sourcing our own components and never looked back.
-Counterfeit are and incredibly difficult to detect.
+Counterfeit is and incredibly difficult to detect.
 Having good control over your sources is absolutely essential if you have tight performance or security specifications.
 Particularly when there’s no efficient or reliable way to verify every component in your final product.

 You can make it easier on yourself, though: